Identify your major fields of study and career pathways.

 - consider the setting of the university (urban/rural).

-- consider the size of the university.
+- consider the social aspect and extracurricular activities of the university.

 - consider the ranking of the university.

-- consider the size, cost, housing options, etc.
+- consider the tuition, housing options, etc.

 Visit two or three universities/colleges.